What is the Scope of Performance Management?

 - Providing employees with structured career growth opportunities.

-Performance management enables organizations to identify and reward top-performing employees, which helps in boosting morale and motivation.
-Valuing employees fosters loyalty, dedication, and higher productivity.
+Performance management helps organizations reward the best performers, which increases morale and motivation.
+It should appreciate employees as this creates loyalty, commitment, and increased output.
 It encourages recognition by:

 - Acknowledging achievements through financial and non-financial incentives.